 - Ole Weidner, co-supervised with Malcolm Atkinson, University of Edinburgh

 - Ward Jaradat, On the Construction of Decentralised Service-oriented Orchestration Systems.
 PhD in Computer Science, University of St Andrews, 2016.
-Now a Research Fellow
+Now at Adobe

 - Jonathan Ward, Efficient Monitoring of Large Scale Infrastructure as a Service Clouds.
 PhD in Computer Science, University of St Andrews, 2015.
 Now at Amazon.

 - Chris Schneider, Using Unsupervised Machine Learning for Fault Identification in Virtual Machines.
 PhD in Computer Science, University of St Andrews, 2015.
-Now at Nvidia.
+Now at Google.

 - Gary McGilvary, Ad hoc Cloud Computing.
 PhD in Informatics, University of Edinburgh, 2014.
 Now at CloudReach.